FAIRsharing/FAIRSharing-API-Client/README.md

 npm run doc:private
 ```

-The configuration file for the documentation in is [`/doc/doc.conf.js`](https://github.com/FAIRsharing/FAIRSharing-API-Client/tree/main/doc).
+The clientConfiguration file for the documentation in is [`/doc/doc.conf.js`](https://github.com/FAIRsharing/FAIRSharing-API-Client/tree/main/doc).